-The SoM-5282EM has a built in Dallas real time clock, the DS1305.
+The SoM-5282M provides a Dallas Real Time Clock, the DS1305.
 The DS1305RTC driver stacks on top of the QSPI driver and provides standard real time clock ioctl's for setting and reading the date of the DS1305.
 Real time clock nodes (/dev/rtc, major 10, minor 135) will hook this driver, so it can be used by the hwclock and date programs(included in the standard distribution).